A cancer research center in Canada recently analyzed more than 4,000 reported mesothelioma cases across 25 years (1993-2017).

 “The really high asbestos exposures that people got in workplaces are becoming less common,” Demers said.
 “But lower exposures from asbestos that’s in buildings where people are living in — that’s gradually escaping into the environment — will become more important over time.”

 Even if you haven’t worked a job involving asbestos, you may have been exposed in another way.
 Speak with our staff if you have mesothelioma and don’t know the root cause of your cancer.
-You can email our patient advocate and registered nurse, Jenna Campagna, at email@example.com for answers.
+You can email our patient advocate and registered nurse, Karen Ritter, at firstname.lastname@example.org for answers.

 Sources & Author